maksymhusar/Swift-Useful-Files/README.md

   - UIView+Extension (easy loading from Nib)
   - UIImage+Extension (cropping image)
   - UIFont+Extension (easy to add and use custom fonts)
+  - UIImageView+Extension (easy loading and caching images with spinner and placeholder)

 ### Protocols
   - NibLoadableView